ARTC Steering Board

 A*STAR

-Mr Peter Tan is currently one of the Co-Chairmen of ARTC.
-He is the founder and Managing Partner of JP Asia Capital Partners, and former President and Managing Director of Flextronics Asia.
-He has more than 35 years of operating experience in Asia and Silicon Valley, and has built up expertise and business relations in world-class manufacturing and technology companies.
-He is a member of the International Evaluation Panel for the Singapore National Research Foundation’s Competitive Research Program.
+Mr. Peter Tan is currently one of the Co-Chairmen of ARTC.
+He is the founder and Managing Partner of JP Asia Capital Partners and the former President and Managing Director of Flextronics Asia.
+He has more than 35 years of operating experience in Asia and Silicon Valley and has built up expertise and business relationships with world-class manufacturing and technology companies.
+He is a member of the International Evaluation Panel for the Singapore National Research Foundation’s Competitive Research Programme.

-Besides his investment activities at JP Asia Capital, Mr Tan sits on the board of Dialog Semiconductor PLC in the UK, and Innotek Limited, SMRT Corporation and Exploit Technologies in Singapore.
+Besides his investment activities at JP Asia Capital, Mr. Tan sits on the boards of Dialog Semiconductor PLC in the UK and Innotek Limited, SMRT Corporation, and Exploit Technologies in Singapore.
 He was also a non-executive director of Vacuumschmelze Luxembourg SA and VariOptic in Lyon, France.
 Both companies were divested in 2011.
-Mr Tan is also an advisor for MIR Investment (Australia), SolarEdge Technologies (Israel), and the BTech Program at the National University of Singapore; and he is a council member of the Singapore Manufacturers Federation.
+Mr Tan is also an advisor for MIR Investment (Australia), SolarEdge Technologies (Israel), the BTech Programme at the National University of Singapore. and a council member of the Singapore Manufacturers Federation.
 A veteran in the electronics industry, Mr. Tan has accumulated more than three decades of manufacturing and operations experience.
-Prior to joining JIT Electronics in 1997, Mr Tan served as Managing Director, Asia Pacific Operations for Apple, and previously as General Manager and Managing Director at Molex Singapore, a manufacturer of electronic, electrical and fiber-optic interconnection products.
-Preceding his five-year term at Molex, Mr. Tan spent eighteen years with National Semiconductor Asia Pacific, where he held various regional positions in manufacturing, materials management, operations and product lines planning.
+Prior to joining JIT Electronics in 1997, Mr Tan served as Managing Director, Asia Pacific Operations for Apple, and previously as General Manager and Managing Director at Molex Singapore, a manufacturer of electronic, electrical, and fibre-optic interconnection products.
+Preceding his five-year term at Molex, Mr. Tan spent eighteen years with National Semiconductor Asia Pacific, where he held various regional positions in manufacturing, materials management, operations and product line planning.

 Mr Tan received his Graduate Diploma in Management Studies from the University of Chicago Graduate School of Business and his MBA from Golden Gate University, San Francisco.